Welcome to the Computing page!

 Computing is the subject title that covers the teaching and learning of specific computer skills, with an increased focus on computer programming.
 All children from Year 1 to Year 6 have one Computing session per week with access to laptops and iPads to carry out their work.
-We aim to increase the number of devices we have at school by the end of 2018... watch this space!
+We have recently increased the number of devices available during these sessions so every child in class can work on a notebook computer.

 New for 2018- Purple Mash has arrived!

 We are delighted to announce that we now subscribe to the fantastic Purple Mash software and will be using this in Computing sessions, as well as for cross-curricular ICT!
 All pupils have their very own Purple Mash login and can also access their work from home.
 Teachers may set additional activities for optional homework, which children will receive in the 'alerts' on the website.
 They can also 'hand in' work and check what feedback they have been given, providing a fully interactive approach to learning!

 Purple Mash provides software to cover all areas of the Computing Curriculum, from coding to spreadsheets to blogging to e-safety... and everything in between!
 We are all really enjoying using it so far!